David-Lor/pydantic-etcd/README.md

 [pydantic](https://github.com/samuelcolvin/pydantic) BaseSettings - based class to load settings from an ETCD server.

+**This image is experimental and might have undesirable effects.
+Currently is more a POC than a functional project.
+Use it under your responsability!**

 ## Getting started

 PUT these two keys in your ETCD server: `app_host` & `app_port` (int)